Towards Ultra-High-Rate Quantum Error Correction with Reconfigurable Atom Arrays: Details of Simulations

-In this section, we describe the details of the simulation we conducted in the main text.
 We focus on the $X$/$Z$ basis quantum memory simulation with $r=32$ rounds.
 More precisely, we initialize all physical qubits into $\ket{+}$/$\ket{0}$ states, followed by $r$ rounds of both $X$ and $Z$ stabilizer measurements.
 After that, we measure all physical qubits in $X$/$Z$ basis to determine if any logical errors happen.

 For the circuit-level simulation, we assume that stabilizers are measured using the coloration syndrome extraction method for arbitrary CSS codes~\cite{tremblay2022constant}, where $X$ and $Z$ stabilizers are measured independently.
 The coloration algorithm results in a CNOT depth-12 circuit for both $X$ and $Z$ stabilizers, making the total depth of the circuit 24.
 It is worth noting that the depth of 24 can be reduced by a factor of 2 to 4 through various methods, such as left-right block syndrome extraction~\cite{strikis2026high,xu2024constant,menon2025magic,bravyi2024high} or Bell-pair-based syndrome extraction~\cite{cross2024improved}.
 We assume that the physical qubits can be initialized directly to the states $\ket{0}$ and $\ket{+}$ and measured in the Pauli $Z$ and $X$ bases.
 After initialization and prior to measurement of each qubit, a single-qubit depolarizing error with strength $p_{\mathrm{circ}}$ is applied.
 Additionally, after each two-qubit gate, including CNOT, a two-qubit depolarizing error with strength $p_{\mathrm{circ}}$ is applied.
 We assume no idling errors, motivated by the long coherence times of neutral atom and trapped ion systems.
 We leave more detailed analysis of realistic noise channels, incorporating the effect of idling and atom loss, to future work.